-National trademarks in Malta are primarily regulated by the Trademarks Act (the Act), Chapter 597 of the Laws of Malta, which transposes the provisions of Directive (EU) 2015/2436.
-This is then supplemented by the Trademark Rules, Subsidiary Legislation 597.04, which itself prescribes the applicable formalities and procedure for inter alia applications and oppositions.
-Being an EU member state, Regulation (EU) 2017/1001 on the European Union trademark is also directly applicable in Malta, such that registered European Union trademarks are given automatic effect in Malta.
+National trademarks registered or applied for in Malta are primarily regulated by the Trademarks Act (the Act), Chapter 597 of the Laws of Malta, which transposes the provisions of Directive (EU) 2015/2436.
+This is then supplemented by the Trademark Rules, Subsidiary Legislation 597.04, which itself prescribes the applicable formalities and procedure for, inter alia, applications and oppositions.
+Being an EU member state, Regulation (EU) 2017/1001 on the European Union trademark (the EUTMR) is also directly applicable in Malta, such that registered European Union trademarks are given automatic effect in Malta.

-International law

-Which international trademark agreements has your jurisdiction signed?
+International law Which international trademark agreements has your jurisdiction signed?